bit-whisperer/RazerBlade152022Drivers/To Fix Audio/README.md

+# How to fix audio dropouts on the Razer Blade 15 2022

 To fix the audio dropouts, you have to uninstall the THX Spatial Audio.
 This can be done by using DriverStoreExplorer. https://github.com/lostindark/DriverStoreExplorer/releases